-Finding work as a freelance consultant (or rather the fear of not finding it) is probably the number one concern for most, especially new, freelance consultants.
+Finding work as an independent consultant (or rather the fear of not finding it) is probably the number one concern for most – especially new – freelance consultants.
 In fact, that fear is what stops a lot of people from becoming freelancers in the first place.
 And it can be tough sometimes, especially if the economy in your area/country is slow and there’s not a lot of work to be found.

 But it doesn’t have to be that scary, as long as you follow some basic steps.

 Recruiters & Job Boards

 One of the first things I did when I quit my 9-to-5 job (back in 2007), was to sign up with and get to know a few recruiters.
 I also set up searches on job boards (I mainly used Seek.com).
 These are both great methods for finding contract work as quickly as possible, which allows you to show what you can do, build up some credibility, and make new contacts/build your network.

 Find Opportunities While You Work

 As a consultant working in someone else’s business/company, you’ll find that you see opportunities for improvement everywhere.
 If you see a genuine opportunity in an area that you could help with, let someone know that you could assist.
 If they’re happy with your work, and they can see the value in your proposal, you could generate your next contract.

 But don’t create an opportunity where there is none.
 Being dishonest about that, or about your abilities, just to secure some work is a sure-fire way to ruin your reputation.
 And as an independent consultant, your reputation is everything.